Originally published 2016, updated October 2025

 Neurokinin A (NKA)

 This is not a well-publicised test.
 However, it is something used in USA, but I’d like to hear from others to validate its use elsewhere.
 In a nutshell, this test, which only applies to well-differentiated midgut NETs, appears to have some prognostic indication.
 I discovered this test in the (now out of date) ISI NET Guidance, and it’s backed up by a study authored by names such as Woltering, O’Dorisio, Vinik, et al. This is not a one-off test but one designed to be taken serially, i.e. a number of consecutive tests.
-These authors believe that NKA can also aid in the early identification of patients with more aggressive tumors, allowing for better clinical management of these patients.
+These authors believe that NKA can also aid in the early identification of patients with more aggressive tumours, allowing for better clinical management of these patients.
 NKA is sometimes called Substance K. Edit 2024, I do not see this used regularly, anywhere.

 Neuron-Specific Enolase (NSE)